gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 It is important not to confuse correlation with causation, or causation with forecasting.
 A variable x may be useful for forecasting a variable y, but that does not mean x is causing y.
 It is possible that x is causing y, but it may be that y is causing x, or that the relationship between them is more complicated than simple causality.

+It is important to understand that correlations are useful for forecasting, even where thse is no causal relationship between the two variables, or when the causality runs in the opposite direction to the model, or when there is confounding.